Victor Frankenstein: History

 As a boy, Frankenstein is interested in the works of alchemists such as Cornelius Agrippa, Paracelsus, and Albertus Magnus, and he longs to discover the fabled elixir of life.
 At the age of fifteen, he loses interest in both these pursuits and in science as a whole after he sees a tree destroyed by a lightning strike and a scientist explains the theory of electricity to him.
 It seems to him as if nothing can really be known about the world, and he instead devotes himself to studying mathematics, which he describes as "being built upon secure foundations."
 However, at the University of Ingolstadt in Bavaria, Frankenstein develops a fondness for chemistry, and within two years, his commitment and scientific ability allow him to make discoveries that earn him admiration at the university.
 He then becomes curious about the nature of life and his studies lead him to a miraculous discovery that enables him to create life in inanimate matter.

-Assembling a humanoid creature through ambiguous means, Frankenstein successfully brings it to life, but he is horrified by the creature's ugliness.
+Assembling a humanoid creature from parts of corpses and ambiguous means involving electricity, Frankenstein successfully brings it to life, but he is horrified by the creature's ugliness.
 He flees from his creation, who disappears and, after several negative encounters with the locals, swears revenge on his creator.
-When William is found murdered, Frankenstein knows instantly that his creation is the killer, but says nothing.
+When his youngest brother, William, is found murdered, Frankenstein knows instantly that his creation is the killer, but says nothing.
 The Frankensteins' housekeeper, Justine, is blamed for the boy's death and executed; Frankenstein is wracked with guilt but does not come forward with the truth because he thinks no one will believe his story, and he is afraid of the reactions such a story would provoke.

 The creature approaches Frankenstein and begs him to create a female companion for him.
 Frankenstein agrees, but ultimately destroys this creation, fearing the idea of a race of monsters.
 Enraged, the creature swears revenge; he kills Henry Clerval, Frankenstein's best friend, and promises Frankenstein, "I shall be with you on your wedding night."
 The creature keeps his promise by strangling Elizabeth on her matrimonial bed.
 Within a few days, Frankenstein's father dies of grief.
 With nothing else left to live for, Frankenstein dedicates his life to destroying the creature.

-Frankenstein pursues the "fiend" or "Demon" (as he calls his creation) to the Arctic, intending to destroy it.
+Frankenstein pursues the "fiend" or "demon" (as he calls his creation) to the Arctic, intending to destroy it.
 Although he is rescued by a ship attempting an expedition to the North Pole, he dies after relating his tale to the ship's captain, Robert Walton.
-His creature, upon discovering the death of his creator, is overcome by sorrow and guilt and vows to commit suicide by burning himself alive in "the Northernmost extremity of the globe;” he then disappears, never to be seen or heard from again.
+His creature, upon discovering the death of his creator, is overcome by sorrow and guilt and vows to commit suicide by burning himself alive in "the Northernmost extremity of the globe;" he then disappears, never to be seen or heard from again.